64blit/xyz3d.js/README.md

 # xyz3d.js

-A js front-end framework for streamlined 3D website creation.
-Built with Three.js.
+A Three.js framework for easy 3d website creation with streamlined blender integration.
+Works on mobile, has built in post-effects, responsive, optimized, and built in raycasting, animations, & more.

 Intro video: https://www.youtube.com/watch?v=3TKJ34WUUyA

 Features: